-The Swanwick TC WP models are built to take account of flexibility provided by holding validations across a number of sectors.
+The Swanwick TC WP models are built to take account of flexibility provided by ATCOs holding validations across a number of sectors.
 Each operational unit sets a minimum unit requirement (MUR) for the validations controllers must hold.
-A Heathrow validation on its own is MUR and has its own model.
-For the non-Heathrow Approach functions, 2 of these sectors represent MUR.
-This allows us to combine these sectors into a single WP model, factoring in the flexibility in how we can use and share this resource across, generating a more efficient total requirement than by disaggregating the sectors.
+In TC, a Heathrow validation on its own is MUR and has its own model.
+For the non-Heathrow Approach functions, two of these sectors represent MUR.
+This allows us to combine these sectors into a single WP model, which factors in the flexibility to use and share this resource across, generating a more efficient total requirement than by disaggregating the sectors.
+Although controllers are grouped separately for workforce modelling purposes, there are a selection who hold both TMA and approach validations.
+This provides further flexibility and resilience to demand across TC.